Quest Core Requirements

 Question 4: What will I do?

 - Completing an approved experience, such as IDS-095 (Topics in Global Film)

-- Successful completion of one of the following interdisciplinary minors:
+- Successful completion of one of the following interdisciplinary majors or minors:

 Environmental Studies (major or minor)